Batman Beyond (comic book): Plot

 The return of Batman (Terry McGinnis), art by Dustin Nguyen.

-At Project Cadmus, an inmate escapes from the Neo-Gotham based facility.
-During the escape, he notices that a fight is occurring above him and, upon realizing that it is Batman, expresses his disgust that someone new has taken on the mantle of the Bat.
-After the new Dark Knight, Terry McGinnis, successfully captures Spellbinder, Justice League Unlimited member Micron arrives and attempts to recruit Terry to the League.
-This is not the first time someone has tried to recruit him, and McGinnis remains resolute in his refusal to accept the League's offer.
-When Terry returns to the Bat Cave and mentions that a member of the League tried to recruit him again, Bruce Wayne, Terry's mentor, immediately replies to "tell them no".

-The death of a minor costumed criminal, Signalman prompts Bruce to send Terry out to investigate.
+Terry McGinnis has repeatedly refused to join the Justice League.
+The death of the villain Signalman prompts Bruce to send Terry out to investigate.
 They discover that the M.O. matches Two-Face, who had disappeared years ago during his final battle with Bruce.
 Reports of alarms at St. James Hospital disrupts them and Terry investigates, it has been the home of the Mad Hatter since Arkham Asylum closed down.
 After checking in on the Hatter, who has become docile and somewhat senile, Terry discovers a nurse under attack by a man in a trench coat.
 The mysterious rogue flees at the sight of Batman and Terry checks on the nurse, who says the man told her to "Hush".

-This leads on a hunt for Hush, with Bruce explaining what took place during his last confrontation with Hush.
-During a fight with him, Hush dived through a window and was shot by the homeowner.
-Bruce then fled without inspecting the body, but was satisfied with the report that it was Thomas Elliot, for a while.
-Bruce admits Hush's skill for strategy and plastic surgery meant that Thomas could have planned the entire scenario.
-After a brief encounter and chase with a new Catwoman, Terry discovers that another villain has been killed, this time with the use of the Penguin's classic trick umbrellas.
-Attempting to stay ahead of their foe, Terry and Bruce search out the Calendar Man, Julian Gregory Day; upon confronting Day, Terry is suddenly ambushed by "Hush".